geigi/cozy/README.md

 - Sort your audio books by author, reader & name
 - Drag & Drop to import new audiobooks
 - Add mulitple storage locations
+- Offline Mode!
+This allows you to keep an audiobook on your internal storage if you store your audiobooks on an external or network drive.
+Perfect to listen to on the go!
 - Mpris integration (Media keys & playback info for desktop environment)
 - Developed on Fedora and tested under elementaryOS